Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: A superconducting quantum clock

+As mentioned, we enter the oscillatory clock regime by tuning the cavity drive amplitude ($E$) to be sufficiently weak.
+However, a weak cavity drive leads to a small (average) intracavity photon number, which is generally in conflict with high signal-to-noise ratio (SNR) measurements.
+This is compensated for in the experiment by carefully tuning the JPA frequency and gain to have the maximal SNR at each given Rabi oscillation frequency.

-Using a sufficiently weak cavity drive, we are able to make a weak continuous measurement such that the conditional state of the qubit has persistent Rabi oscillations with phase noise.
-The Rabi oscillations modulate the readout resonator frequency, leading to a sideband of the readout resonator output signal.
-By mixing down the signal with the readout resonator drive tone and taking power spectral density (PSD), the Rabi oscillation signals are observed in the spectra in FIG.~\ref{fig:PSDs}.
-Since reducing the intracavity photon number is generally in conflict with high signal-to-noise ratio (SNR) measurement, in the experiment the JPA frequency and gain are carefully tuned to have the maximal SNR at the qubit oscillation frequency.
+We first test our oscillatory clock by investigating six different drives $E$ at five different values of $\Omega$.
+The Rabi oscillations of the qubit modulate the readout resonator frequency, leading to oscillations in $\langle a+a^{\dagger}\rangle_c(t)$ and a sideband of the readout resonator output signal.
+By mixing down the signal with the readout resonator drive tone and taking the power spectral density (PSD), the Rabi oscillation signals are observed in the spectra as shown in Fig.~\ref{fig:PSDs}.

-Each PSD trace in FIG.~\ref{fig:PSDs} is obtained from the Fast Fourier Transform (FFT) of a 400-ms-long time trace and then processed by removing the JPA-dominated noise floor.
-In this figure, the qubit drive amplitude is changed within each row, and the Rabi oscillation frequency changes correspondingly.
-By fitting the Lorentzian function to the peaks, the Rabi oscillation frequencies are extracted and plotted in FIG.~\ref{fig:PSD_freqs} in Appendix B, which confirms that the oscillation frequency is linearly dependent on the qubit drive amplitude, and the linear dependency agrees with the qubit drive calibration using the ensemble-averaged Rabi measurement.
-The resonator intracavity photon number of the PSDs in each row is shown at the right end of the row.
-Decreasing the resonator photon number from top to bottom rows causes the narrowing of the Rabi peaks.
-This is attributed to the decrease of the measurement-induced dephasing \cite{Szombati2019}.
-While the amplitude of the Rabi peak also decreases with the measurement photon number, it is purely due to the degradation of SNR.
-Therefore, a sweet spot in readout resonator power is observed to be 0.28 photons.
+Each PSD trace in Fig.~\ref{fig:PSDs} is obtained from the fast Fourier transform of a 400-ms-long time trace of $\langle a+a^{\dagger}\rangle_c(t)$, and then processed by removing the JPA-dominated noise floor.
+In this figure, $\Omega$ is changed within each row, and the Rabi oscillation frequency changes correspondingly.
+The resonator intracavity average photon number ($\vert \alpha_0 \vert^2$) varies by row, and is labeled at the right.
+Decreasing the resonator photon number (from top to bottom rows in Fig. \ref{fig:PSDs}) causes a narrowing of the Rabi peaks, which is attributed to the decrease of the measurement-induced dephasing \cite{Szombati2019}, whereas the Stark shift is negligible, as can be seen in Fig.~\ref{fig:PSD_freqs} in Appendix~\ref{section_experimental_details}.
+However, the amplitude of the Rabi peaks also decreases with decreasing resonator photon number, which is due to the degradation of SNR.
+Given that we want a maximum SNR, we find the optimal readout resonator average occupation at $\vert \alpha_{0}\vert^{2} =0.28$ photons, and we use the corresponding value of $E$ for the rest of the experimental investigation of the oscillatory clock.